AntiParty/CarX-Spotify-Mod/README.md

   - [x] Make Token refresh automatically
   - [ ] Display song name+author in toolbox
   - [ ] Display song image

+# Common Error's
+ - Failed to skip song: Forbidden(API is not available to be used in your country)